-

 Data security can create friction between clients and agencies.
 Only 22% of agencies find it easy to get IT buy-in, and 17% report smooth legal approvals.
 To address these challenges, we've built enterprise-grade security features.

-Our granular permission controls let you manage access by team and role while protecting client confidentiality.
-You can also set up client self-service safely without compromising data integrity.
+Funnels granular permission controls let you manage access by team and role while protecting client confidentiality.
+You can safely set up client self-service without compromising data integrity.
 Lastly, comprehensive audit logging tracks all system activities and user actions, supporting compliance requirements and maintaining clear records.

 How to implement automated reporting tools with clients